mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 # Elementary Level
-The purpose of this level is to gain sound conceptualization of the masa'il in each chapter of fiqh.
+The purpose of this level is to gain a sound conceptualization of the masa'il in each chapter of fiqh.

-- *Al-Aqwal Al-Mardiyyah* by Muhammad b.
-Sabu’ al-Dhahabi

-This is the best introduction to the madhhab; it covers the sections of ‘ibadah based upon the madhhab’s relied-upon opinions, mentions basic evidence for each issue, and avoids the terse language found in other primers.

 - *‘Umdat al-Talib* by Mansur b.
 Yunus al-Buhuti

-This is often the first text studied with a teacher that covers every bab in fiqh.
-Read with its excellent commentary, *Hidayat al-Raghib* by Ibn Qa’id al-Najdi and use *Ihkam al-Dhari'ah* by al-Surramari to become familiar with the ayat and hadith that form the underlying basis of the masa'il.
-The teacher should read *Fath Mawla al-Mawahib*, Ibn Iwad's hashiyah on *Hidayat al-Raghib*, for more detail.
-Use *al-Qawa'id al-Kulliyyah* by Ibn al-Mibrad to memorize the conditions, pillars, and categorizations of each bab.
+This is often the first text studied with a teacher covering every bab in fiqh.
+Read its excellent commentary, *Hidayat al-Raghib* by Ibn Qa’id al-Najdi and use *Ihkam al-Dhari'ah* by al-Surramari to become familiar with the ayat and hadith that the furu' are extracted from.
+A teacher should read from *Fath Mawla al-Mawahib*, Ibn Iwad's hashiyah on *Hidayat al-Raghib*.
+Use *al-Qawa'id al-Kulliyyah* by Ibn al-Mibrad to memorize conditions, pillars, and categorizations.

+Before covering a chapter in *'Umdat al-Talib*, read it *al-Aqwal al-Mardiyyah* by Muhammad b.
+Sabu' al-Dhahabi.
+This book is the clearest introductory work on the Hanbali madhhab.
+Based on the style of Ibn Qudamah's *Umdah*, it covers the sections of ‘ibadah based upon the madhhab’s relied-upon opinions, mentions basic evidence for each issue, and avoids the terse language found in other primers.

 - *Dalil al-Talib li-Nayl al-Marib* by Mar’i b.
 Yusuf al-Karmi

 This text is widely taught throughout the Arabian Peninsula and was often memorized in the past.
 It is very clear and contains more detail than books of a similar size.
 Listen to the recordings of Muhammad ‘Abd al-Wahid, which are indispensable for clarifying the positions of the madhab.
+Read the published edition of Mustafa b.
+Rashid al-Hathlan.

 It must be read with *Fath Wahhab al-Marib* by Ibn 'Iwad al-Mardawi, which is the most comprehensive and organized commentary.
 Ibn 'Iwad elaborates on the text, mentions additional masa'il, defines terms, and brings important details from longer works.
 Although there is some overlap, also reference the commentary of 'Abdullah al-Maqdisi.
 He often mentions khilaf within the madhhab and tangential, yet beneficial points.
-For revision of the material, use *al-Ifsah* by Ibn al-Jarrah and *al-As'ilat wa'l-Ajwibah* by 'Abd al-Wahhab al-Faris.
+While covering inheritance, read *al-Fara'id* by Salih al-Shami and practice using *al-Tadribat al-Mudiyyah* by Bajabir.
+For revision of the masa'il, use *al-Ifsah* by Ibn al-Jarrah and *al-As'ilat wa'l-Ajwibah* by 'Abd al-Wahhab al-Faris.

 Supplement this by reading the introductions to *al-Insaf*, *al-Furu'*, and *Tashih al-Furu'*.
 These provide essential knowledge surrounding the madhhab and presents the overall framework used muta’akhirin to determine the madhab’s relied-upon positions.
 Listen to the recorded lessons of Muhammad 'Abd al-Wahid on these introductions, which are some of the best commentary on the madhhab available.